The Private Wealth & Private Client Review: Russia

 - public and religious organisations (associations);

-- partnership; and
+- partnerships; and

 Traditional trusts do not exist in Russia; however, the Russian Civil Code includes the concept of fiduciary property management contract.